wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

 The following proxy and network settings should be considered:

-- The Microsoft Defender ATP sensor requires Microsoft Windows HTTP (WinHTTP) to report sensor data and communicate with the Microsoft Defender ATP service.
+- The Microsoft Defender for Endpoint sensor requires Microsoft Windows HTTP (WinHTTP) to report sensor data and communicate with the Microsoft Defender for Endpoint service.
-- The embedded Microsoft Defender ATP sensor runs in system context using the LocalSystem account.
-The sensor uses Microsoft Windows HTTP Services (WinHTTP) to enable communication with the Microsoft Defender ATP cloud service.
+- The embedded Microsoft Defender for Endpoint sensor runs in system context using the LocalSystem account.
+The sensor uses Microsoft Windows HTTP Services (WinHTTP) to enable communication with the Microsoft Defender for Endpoint cloud service.
 - The WinHTTP configuration setting is independent of the Windows Internet (WinINet) internet browsing proxy settings and can only discover a proxy server by using the following auto discovery methods:
   - Transparent proxy
   - Web Proxy Auto-discovery Protocol (WPAD)

 ## Endpoint detection and response

-Microsoft Defender ATP endpoint detection and response capabilities provide advanced attack detections that are near real-time and actionable.
+Microsoft Defender for Endpoint endpoint detection and response capabilities provide advanced attack detections that are near real-time and actionable.
 Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

 When a threat is detected, alerts are created in the system for an analyst to investigate.
 Alerts with the same attack techniques or attributed to the same attacker are aggregated into an entity called an **incident**.
 Aggregating alerts in this manner makes it easy for analysts to collectively investigate and respond to threats.

-Inspired by the "assume breach" mindset, Microsoft Defender ATP continuously collects behavioral cyber telemetry.
+Inspired by the "assume breach" mindset, Microsoft Defender for Endpoint continuously collects behavioral cyber telemetry.
 This includes process information, network activities, deep optics into the kernel and memory manager, user login activities, registry and file system changes, and others.
 The information is stored for six months, enabling an analyst to travel back in time to the start of an attack.
 The analyst can then pivot using various views and approach an investigation through multiple vectors.

 The Security operations dashboard (below) is where the endpoint detection and response capabilities are surfaced.
 It provides a high-level overview of where detections were seen and highlights where response actions are needed.